Showing posts with label neural code. Show all posts

 A simple solution is that the complex frequency plane is tiled by the catchment basins of discrete, canonical poles, and all poles in a catchment basin are represented approximately by the nearest canonical pole.
 It then becomes possible to distinguish the canonical poles in the cerebral cortex by the labelled-line mechanism (i.e., by employing different cell-surface adhesion molecules to control synapse formation.)

-Recalling that layer 1 of cortex is mostly processes, this leaves us with five cortical cell layers not yet assigned to functions.
+Layer 1 of cortex is mostly processes, which leaves us with five cortical cell layers not yet assigned to functions.
 Four of them might correspond to the four quadrants of the complex frequency plane, which differ qualitatively in the motions they represent.
 The two granule-cell layers 2 and 4 are interleaved with the two pyramidal-cell layers 3 and 5.
-The two granule layers might be the top and bottom halves of the left half-plane, which represents decaying, stabilized motions.
-The two pyramidal layers might represent the top and bottom halves of the right half-plane, which represents dangerously growing, unstable motions.
+The two granule layers might be the top and bottom halves of the left half-plane, which represent decaying, stabilized motions.
+The two pyramidal layers might represent the top and bottom halves of the right half-plane, which represent dangerously growing, unstable motions.
 Since the latter represent emergency conditions, the signal must be processed especially fast, requiring fast, large-diameter axons.
 Producing and maintaining such axons requires correspondingly large cell bodies.
 This is why I assign the relatively large pyramidal cells to the right half-plane.

 Intra-thalamic operations

-It is beginning to look like the thalamus computes the Laplace transform just the way it is defined: the integral of the product of the input time-domain function and an exponentially decaying or growing sinusoid (eigenfunction).
+The brain may calculate the Laplace transform just the way it is defined: the integral of the product of the input time-domain function and an exponentially decaying or growing sinusoid (eigenfunction).
 A pole would be recognized after a finite integration time as the integrand rising above a threshold.
 This thresholding is plausibly done in cortical layer 4, against a background of elevated inhibition controlled by the recurrent layer-6 collaterals that blocks intermediate calculation results from propagating further into the cortex.
-The direct projections from layer 6 down to thalamus would serve to trigger the analysis and rescale eigenfunction tempo to compensate for changes in behavioral tempo.
-Reverberation of LTS-bursting activity between thalamic reticular neurons and thalamic principal neurons would be the basis of the oscillatory activity involved in implementing the eigenfunctions.
-This is precedented by the spindling mechanism and the phenomenon of Parkinsonian tremor cells.
+The direct projections from layer 6 down to thalamus would serve to trigger the analysis and rescale eigenfunction tempo to compensate for changes in behavioural tempo.
+Alternation of LTS-bursting activity between thalamic reticular neurons and thalamic principal neurons would be the basis of the oscillatory activity involved in implementing the eigenfunctions.
+This alternation or ping-ponging is precedented by the spindling mechanism of light sleep and thalamic oscillation is further precedented by the phenomenon of Parkinsonian tremor cells, which are in the thalamus.
+Furthermore, when you are recording it in real time, the thalamic LTS has a bouncy look.

-Mutual inhibition of reticular thalamic neurons would be the basis of the integrator and multiplication of functions would be done by silent inhibition in the triadic synapses (here no longer considered to be differentiators) via the known disinhibitory pathway from the reticular thalamus.
+Mutual inhibition of reticular thalamic neurons (established but not shown in my schematic) would be the basis of the integrator, and multiplication of functions would be done by silent inhibition in the triadic synapses via the known disinhibitory pathway from the reticular thalamus through the thalamic inhibitory interneurons.
+These interneurons are not shown in the schematic.
+(Still unaccounted for is direct participation of the reticular thalamic afferents in triadic synapses, which my schematic shows.)

 A negative feedback system will be necessary to dynamically rejig the thalamus so that the same pole maps to the same spot despite changes in tempo.
-Some of the corticothalamic cells (layer 6) could be part of this system (layer 6 cells are of two quite different types), as well as the prominent cholinergic projections to the RT.
+Some of the corticothalamic cells (layer 6) could be part of this system (layer 6 cells are of two quite different types).

 Consequences for object recognition